The toolbar in PtMP mode includes 3 sections:

 - Subscriber terminals parameters.

-However, unlike PtP mode, the toolbar has a hierarchical structure due to the fact that each base station has many sectors and each sector has many connected subscriber terminals.
+However, unlike in the PtP mode, the toolbar has a hierarchical structure due to the fact that each base station has many sectors and each sector has many connected subscriber terminals.
 Thus, if you go to the toolbar to configure the base station, you will find the list of its sectors.
 After selecting a sector, its parameters and list of subscriber terminals will be available.

-- Only geo-located mode is available.
+- Only the geo-located mode is available.

 - Access to the various interface functions is performed via the context menu of the point on the map.